Watch Online Paro Ullu Web Series Cast, Release Date, Actress Names & More

 Paro web series trailer was released on 15th May with a note “Anjaan raahon pe mile kuch gumnaam musafir, kuch ne diya saath toh kuch ban baithe insaniyat ke kafir.
 “Unemployment“.

-The story revolves around Paro (Leena Jumani) who marries a man named Sanju.
-After two to three she tells in her house that she was going back to her parent’s house.
-But she marries another man.
-Later, her aunt tells her mother-in-law that the girl married another man, because she saw her during the after-marriage rituals.
-To know why Paro does this watch the Paro web series on Ullu App from 18th May.
+The story revolves around Paro Leena Jumani.
+In a small village lives, a beautiful orphan girl named Paro who gets a marriage proposal with no demand for dowry but instead a handsome sum of money would be paid to her guardians.
+Unable to resist this offer Paro is married off to the prospective groom the very same day, not knowing that she is being thrown into a spiral of bride trafficking.
+To know the full story watch the Paro web series on Ullu App from 18th May.

 To know the full story watch the Paro web series from 18th May on Eye App & website.
-Paro web series will feature Leena Jumani, Natasha, Kanika, Kumar, Rajvir.
+Paro web series will feature Leena Jumani, Kundan Kumar, Ram Maher Jangra, Gauri Shankar

 Paro Web Series Details